samuel-jimenez/GramEditor/docs/src/configuring-tehanu.md

 ### Light

-- Description: The name of the light Tehanu theme to use for the UI.
+- Description: The name of the light Gram theme to use for the UI.
 - Setting: `light`
 - Default: `One Light`